TRISTAN-ORF/RiboTIE/README.md

 When running RIBO-former, the following steps are performed:

 1. Parse all data to a HDF5 database (`h5_path`)

+subsequently, for every data set in `ribo_paths`:

 2. Fine-tune pre-trained models on non-overlapping folds of the data.
-This allows the model to learn data-set specific correlations that are relevant.
 3. Get model predictions for all positions of the transcriptome
 4. Collect metadata for the top ranking predictions